John Chell: Chief of Department

 In 2024, Chell was appointed by commissioner Jessica Tisch as the interim chief of department for the NYPD following the resignation of Jeffrey Maddrey.
 He is the highest-ranking uniformed position in the department.
 He was formally appointed to the role on December 31, 2024.

 Killing of Ortanzso Bovell

 On August 7, 2008, Chell shot and killed Brooklyn resident Ortanzso Bovell in East Flatbush, Brooklyn.
-At the time, Chell was a lieutenant with the Brooklyn South Auto Larceny Squad and approached Bovell in a vehicle with his weapon drawn.
+At the time, Chell was a lieutenant with the Patrol Boro Brooklyn South Auto Larceny Unit and approached Bovell in a vehicle with his weapon drawn.
 Chell claimed that he fired his weapon accidentally after being struck by Bovell's vehicle.
 Despite the city Medical Examiner ruling the shooting a homicide, the Brooklyn District attorney's office closed its investigation on the ground that the killing had been unintentional.

 In a civil trial in 2017, Bovell's family was awarded $1.5 million dollars, after the jury determined that Chell had fired at Bovell intentionally.